hbowie/notenik/docs/index.md

 However, other fields can be added by providing a template file for a collection, named 'template.txt' (or 'template.md' if you'd prefer Notenik to use the '.md' file extension for notes in this collection).
 The template is in the same format as a Note, but with the specification of additional fields.
 (There's a command on the File menu that can be used to generate a template, which you can then modify with any text editor.)
 Notenik will then configure its UI dynamically to handle the fields specified in the template for that collection.

-Following is a complete list of all the fields that can be used within a note.
+Following is a complete list of all the predefined fields that can be used within a note.

 **Title**: Each note in a collection must have a unique title.
 If the contents of the note file does not contain a title field, then the file name (without the extension) will be used as the title of the note.